Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_Arduino_Nano_RP2040_Connect/README.md

 ## Introduction

-In this tutorial you use the Azure SDK for C to connect the Arduino Nano RP2040 Connect to Azure IoT Hub.
+In this tutorial you will use the Azure SDK for C to connect the Arduino Nano RP2040 Connect to Azure IoT Hub.
 The article is part of the series [IoT Device Development](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 The series introduces device developers to the Azure SDK for C, and shows how to connect several device evaluation kits to Azure IoT.

 ### What is Covered
 You will complete the following tasks:

 * Install the Azure SDK for C library on Arduino
 * Build the image and flash it onto the Nano RP2040 Connect
-* Use Azure IoT Hub to create view device telemetry
+* Use Azure IoT Hub to create and view device telemetry

 _The following was run on Windows 11 and WSL Ubuntu Desktop 20.04 environments, with Arduino IDE 1.8.15 and Arduino Arduino Nano RP2040 Connect with headers._